 While BANG energy drinks probably won’t harm you in moderation, try to limit your consumption of this energy drink.
 Compared to other energy drinks like Reign or Red Bull, BANG is particularly dangerous because of its excessively high caffeine content.

-While it may have some positive effects on the body before, during, or after a gym session, overall, the drink may be doing more harm than good.
+While BANG may have some welcome effects on the body before, during, or after a gym session, overall, the drink is probably doing more harm than good.
 Try exploring other, healthier ways to get your energy up.